Adrian Dix

-Adrian Dix (born April 20, 1964) is a Canadian politician serving as the current Member of the Legislative Assembly (MLA) for Vancouver-Kingsway in British Columbia.
-In addition to serving as the current Member of the Legislative Assembly (MLA) for Vancouver-Kingsway in British Columbia, Dix is also serving as the current Minister Responsible for Francophone Affairs in British Columbia and the current Minister of Health in British Columbia.
-He has also served as the leader of the British Columbia New Democratic Party (BC NDP) from 2011 to 2014.
-He was first elected to the Legislative Assembly of British Columbia in the 2005 provincial election.
-Dix's decision in 2013 to be replaced as leader came following the party's disappointing result in the May 2013 provincial election which the BC NDP lost despite a 20-point lead in the polls prior to the election campaign.
+Adrian Dix MLABC (born April 20, 1964) is a Canadian politician who is the current Member of the Legislative Assembly (MLA) for Vancouver-Kingsway in British Columbia.
+A member of the British Columbia New Democratic Party (BC NDP), he was the party's leader and Leader of the Opposition in British Columbia from 2011 to 2014, resigning after losing the 2013 provincial election in an upset.
+Since 2024, he is the Minister of Energy and Climate Solutions, and has been Minister responsible for Francophone Affairs since 2017.
+Previously, he was Minister of Health under premiers John Horgan and David Eby.

 Personal life

 Adrian Dix was born in Vancouver, to parents Ken and Hilda, immigrants from Ireland and Britain, respectively.
 His parents ran the Dix Insurance Agency Ltd. on West 41st Avenue in Vancouver until 2011 when his father retired and sold the business.
 Growing up in Vancouver, Dix was raised as an Anglican and attended both St. George's School and Point Grey Secondary.
 He then went on to study history and political science at the University of British Columbia.
 Dix has two siblings and currently lives in Vancouver with his wife Renée Saklikar, a poet and writer.
 Dix was diagnosed with Type-1 diabetes in his 20s.

-Career

-Fluently bilingual, Dix lived in France as a young man and then worked in Ottawa for NDP MP Ian Waddell.
+Fluently bilingual, Dix lived in France as a young man.

-Chief of Staff
+Political career

+Early career

+Dix's first job in politics was as an aide to federal NDP MP Ian Waddell in Ottawa.
+In 1991, he returned to BC to become an assistant to Glen Clark in the provincial ministry of finance.

-He served as Chief of Staff to BC Premier Glen Clark from 1996 to 1999, a position from which he was dismissed for back-dating a memo to protect Clark from conflict-of-interest charges.
+After Clark became Premier of British Columbia in 1996, Dix was named his chief of staff.
+Dix was dismissed in 1999 for back-dating a memo to protect Clark from conflict-of-interest charges.
 Dix has said of this incident, "It was wrong, it was wrong.
 I'm out there and I've admitted it and people will judge.
 But I'm not trying to hide my mistake."
 This memo would later become a focus of a number of opposition BC Liberal Party ads in the 2013 provincial election.

 Subsequently, he went on to work as the executive director of Canadian Parents for French in their B.C./Yukon branch.
 The Vancouver Sun summarized his work in this position as "successfully encouraging more school boards to offer French immersion programs."

-Political commentator

 From 2001 to 2005 Dix was a political commentator in various media, writing a column for the Victoria Times-Colonist and The Source, a prominent intercultural newspaper in Vancouver.
 He was also a contributor to The Tyee and the CBC.